What do I need to know about estate planning?

 Estate planning requires knowing what your assets are, their value, who should manage them in the case of your incapacity or death, and who they should pass to and when.
 If you have minor children, consideration should also be given as to who should be responsible for their care upon your death.

 In addition to disposition of your assets, estate planning also involves making arrangements to delegate health care decisions if you can no longer make them yourself.
-If your estate is sizeable then strategies reducing your estate tax liabilities should also be considered.
+If your estate is sizable then strategies reducing your estate tax liabilities should also be considered.

 Your estate includes all property or property interests in your name.
 This commonly includes bank and brokerage accounts, real estate, furnishings, cars, and jewelry.
 Some assets, such as brokerage accounts, IRAs and qualified retirement plans have beneficiary designations and may not be included in your estate.
 The value of these assets, minus any liabilities (including debts and mortgages) is the net value of your estate for estate tax purposes.